Megafunk/MassSample/README.md

 There is a set of `FCommandBufferEntryBase` commands that can be used to defer some more useful entity mutations.
 The following subsections provide an overview.

 ###### 4.7.3.2.1 `FMassCommandAddFragmentInstanceList`
-Defers an existing entity receiving new fragment data.
+Defers adding new fragment data to an existing entity.

 In the example below we mutate the `FHitResultFragment` with HitResult data, and a `FSampleColorFragment` fragment with a new color and add (or set if already present) them to an existing entity.